-The decision to build your savings is a big step toward a better financial future.
+The decision to build your savings nest egg is a big step toward a better financial future.

 1. Regular savings account

-The most basic place to save money is in a regular savings account that you can open at many well-known banks.
+The most common place to save money is in a regular savings account that you can open at nearly every bank.
 With a basic savings account, you can set aside money for all types of savings goals.
 These accounts are federally insured up to $250,000 and will allow you to earn some amount of interest on your funds.

 If you’re considering this option, then take the time to shop around your local banks and credit unions.
 It is possible that you’ll be able to find a basic savings account that will meet your needs with an attractive interest rate.